HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 | Video    | mp4/webm      | 5 mb, 199kb,200kb , 2 mb,199kb            |
 | Document | docx/xlsx/pptx| mp4- 1mb, 15mb, 100mb, webm- 2 mb         |

-- Note : For DAM we have now only anonymous rendering no authenticated.
-We will plan it for our future work.
+- Note : For DAM we have only anonymous rendering.

 ## Pages and Portlets Default Test Data - 8 pages

- Total eight pages with portlets that are most used by customers, Authoring and Rendering was done by giving access to both Anonymous and Authenticated Users (same users added in openLDAP for WCM rendering).
+ There are a total of eight pages with portlets that are commonly used by customers, Authoring and Rendering was done by giving access to both Anonymous and Authenticated Users (same users added in openLDAP for WCM rendering).
 All authenticated users are of the role User.
  As part of Authoring we added pages and portlets manually.
-Below are the details of porlets authoring in every page.
+Below are the details of portlets authoring in every page.

 - Page 1 - 2 Articles
 - Page 2 - 2 Rich text